Impact Measurement & Visualization @ HSL

 Yu, Fei, and Barrie E. Hayes.
 2018.
 “Applying Data Analytics and Visualization to Assessing the Research Impact of the Cancer Cell Biology (CCB) Program at the University of North Carolina at Chapel Hill.”
 Journal of eScience Librarianship 7(1): e1123.
 DOI: 10.7191/jeslib.2018.1123

 “Health Sciences Library helps UNC demonstrate impact.”
 Vital Signs, March 22, 2018. http://news.unchealthcare.org/som-vital-signs/2018/march-22/health-sciences-library-helps-unc-demonstrate-impact

 Xing, Z., Yu, F., Mustafa, Y., Guan, T., Walker, J., & Song, L. Intelligent Conversational Agents in Patient Self-management: A Systematic Survey Using Multi Data Sources.
 2019.
 Studies in Health Technology and Informatics 21;264:1813-1814.
 DOI: 10.3233/SHTI190661

 Events & Outreach

-Throughout the year, we offer a series of Research Hub events and workshops related to data visualization methods and software, and are developing new offerings on impact measurement for 2018.
+Throughout the year, we offer a series of Research Hub events and workshops related to data visualization methods and software, and are developing new offerings on tracking research impact.
 You can learn about upcoming Research Hub events by consulting the Research Hub Events Calendar and/or joining the Research Hub Events Notification listserv.